DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-06-01-Public-Money-Public-Trust-and-the-4%-Question.md

 title: "Public Money, Public Trust, and the 4% Question"
 date: 2026-06-01
 author: Aakash Kembhavi
+categories: [Health Policy]
-tags: [public-health, AYUSH, budget, healthcare-economics]
+tags: [public-health, AYUSH, budget, healthcare-economics, Ayurveda]
 ---

 # Public Money, Public Trust, and the 4% Question

 ### India has never spent more on health.
 So why do we still pay twice — and where does Ayurveda actually fit?